shakibbinhamid/Runway_Redeclaration/README.md

 The development heavily focused on the usability of the application and is thus very user friendly.

 Developers:
-Shakib-Bin Hamid
+Shakib-Bin Hamid,
-Stefan Collier
+Stefan Collier,
-Vlad Catrici
+Vlad Catrici,
 Jonathon Pepler